msdundar/notes-algorithms/2-big-o-notation/README.md

 # Big-o-notation

-- Big-o-notation is special notation that tells you how fast an algorithm is.
+- Big-o-notation is a special notation that tells you how fast an algorithm is.

 - Simple search needs to check each element, so it will take **n** operations.
-The run tme in Big O notation is **O(n)**.
+The run time in Big O notation is **O(n)**.

 - Binary search needs **log(n)** operations to check a list of size n.
 Running time in Big O notation is **O(log n)**.

-- Big O will not tell you anything about how long it will take, it will only tell you how fast the algorithm grows.
+- Big O will not tell you anything about how long it will take, it will only tell you how fast the algorithm grows, in other words how your algorithm scales.

 - Big O always considers the worst case.
-If we are lucky, we can find the value that we are searching for even in the first try, but Big(O) always considers the worst case.
+If you are lucky, you can find the value that we you searching for even in the first try, but Big(O) always considers the worst case.
 Omega(n) considers the best case, and Theta(n) considers the average case.

   ![big-o-notation](images/big-o-notation.png)